minziran/Distributed-System-Principle/Assignment2/Readme.md

 ##### Fig 1 A Star Topology in Mininet

 Before testing, we need to start the zookeeper server first.
-We xterm into the first broker, broker1.
+We xterm the first broker, broker1.
 Then we change the directory to the _bin/_ folder of zookeeper (in this case, it is at ~/Documents).
 Use command: